 Matt has Higher Rights of Audience to appear as an advocate in all courts.
 He regularly acts as an advocate in disciplinary and regulatory proceedings before Disciplinary and Appeal Tribunals.

 Matt has been listed in Chambers & Partners and The Legal 500 since 2009 as a leader in the fields of professional discipline and sports law.
-Sources in Chambers UK (2018) comment "the breadth of his legal knowledge and experience in other areas is impressive and means he always gives advice which is both legally sound and refreshingly pragmatic".
+Sources in Chambers UK (2019) comment "He's very good on tactics and his experience of tribunal work means he knows how a tribunal is going to approach a case."

-The Legal 500 (2017) notes that Matt is "savvy, responsive" and "vastly experienced" with "expertise in criminal and civil remedies for IP infringements".
-He is also described by The Legal 500 (2016) as "a joy to work with".
+The Legal 500 (2019) describe him as "unflappable and a very effective defender".
+Whilst The Legal 500 (2017) noted that Matt is "savvy, responsive" and "vastly experienced" with "expertise in criminal and civil remedies for IP infringements".

-Matt joined Russell-Cooke in 2005 and was appointed partner in 2009.
+Matt qualified and joined Russell-Cooke in 2005, he was appointed partner in 2009.

 - Advised FACT on behalf of Sky UK to protect intellectual property rights